micado-scale/docs/user_documentation/rst/tutorials.rst

     -  Update the value for the ‘DEADLINE’ which is under the ‘policies/scalability/properties/constants’ section.
 The value has been extracted in the previous step.
 Please, note that defining a deadline in the past results in scaling the application to the maximum (2 nodes and 10 containers).

 *  Step7: Run ``./3-deploy-cq-worker-to-micado.sh`` to deploy the CQworker service, which will consume the items from the CQueue server i.e. execute the containers specified by the items.
-*  Step8: Monitor the application:

-    -  visit https://[micado.master.ip]:[port]/docker-visualizer to see the number of nodes and containers.
-    -  watch the log of policy keeper on the MiCADO master    (/var/log/micado/policykeeper).

-*  Step9: Run ``./4-list-running-apps.sh`` to list the apps you are running under MiCADO.
+*  Step8a: Run ``./4-list-running-apps.sh`` to list the apps running under MiCADO.
+*  Step8b: run ``query-services.sh`` to see the details of docker services of your application
+*  Step8c: run ``query-nodes.sh`` to see the details of docker nodes hosting your application
-*  Step10: Run ``./5-undeploy-cq-worker-from-micado.sh`` to remove your application from MiCADO when all items are consumed.
+*  Step9: Run ``./5-undeploy-cq-worker-from-micado.sh`` to remove your application from MiCADO when all items are consumed.
-*  Step11: You can have a look at the state ``./cqueue-get-job-status.sh <task_id>`` or stdout of container executions ``./cqueue-get-job-status.sh <task_id>`` using one of the task id values printed during Step 3.
+*  Step10: You can have a look at the state ``./cqueue-get-job-status.sh <task_id>`` or stdout of container executions ``./cqueue-get-job-status.sh <task_id>`` using one of the task id values printed during Step 3.